-About HOPE Foster Care
+About HOPE Foster Care & Adoption

-Director of HOPE Foster Care
+Director of HOPE Foster Care & Adoption

-Beth Greene began working with HOPE Foster Care during the program’s initial years, in 2004.
+Beth Greene began working with HOPE Foster Care & Adoption during the program’s initial years, in 2004.
 She worked as the Resource Developer for HOPE for five years, before transitioning to the Visitation Program with Lighthouse for Families.
 After serving as a Family Coach in the Visitation Program for four years, Beth left The Methodist Home to add to her family and pursue her Master’s Degree.
 Upon completion of her Master’s Degree in 2017, Beth returned to The Methodist Home to serve as the Director of HOPE Foster Care.

 Foster care is intended to be a support for families.
 It is a situation in which, for a period of time, a child lives with caregivers who are not the child’s biological parents.
 The goal of foster care is to protect children from further risk of harm, while supporting and strengthening the restoration of biological families.

 Adoption is the process by which a child legally becomes a family member.
 HOPE Foster Care & Adoption connects potential adoptive families with children who have had a difficult time finding their forever family.
 These children include large sibling groups of three or more, children with unique behavioral and emotional needs, and teenagers.

 Foster parents receive a reimbursement to cover the additional costs of adding another family member to the home such as increased utilities bills, higher grocery bills, transportation to and from school and appointments, and other associated room and board expenses.